Spidey-y/Scraper/readme.md

 # structure

-This repo contains a django rest framework API, it uses MySQL as database.
+This repo contains a django rest framework API, it uses MySQL as database, and ngnix to serve pictures.